How AI is Reshaping the Travel Journey

 Problem

-where in the travel journey are customers actually using external AI;
+Where in the travel journey are customers actually using AI?

 Design